Local Lendables

 Back to Top

-Yes, we make it possible to request ("Wish") for something, but remember: your Local Lendables is a small community, and while there may be lots of useful stuff, the particular item ("does anyone have a right-hand baseball mitt?") may not be owned by any Member, or may get overlooked by Lefty.
+Yes, you can Ask For (make a Request) an Item, to see if anyone has one to lend.
+But remember: your Local Lendables is a small community, and while there may be lots of useful stuff, the particular item ("does anyone have a right-hand baseball mitt?") may not belong to any Member, or sadly, may get overlooked by Lefty.

 Back to Top